 RIPSTICK 102 W

-A model more suited to freeriding.
-Great for skiing on uneven ground.
+A model even more suited to freeriding.
+Ideal for skiing on uneven terrain.

-the RIPSTICK BLACK EDITION has been released, which further improves the RIPSTICK's off-road performance
+, the RIPSTICK BLACK EDITION, has been released,

 What is RIPSTICK BLACK EDITION?

-Whereas the carbon used in the regular model's Carbon Line Technology runs from the feet to the tip, the BLACK EDITION is built in from the tail to the nose.
-What's more, the board now covers the feet not only on the inside but also on the outside.
-The carbon rods that previously ran along the sides have been added to the front and back of the center of the board.
-This increases torsional strength, allowing the board to grip the snow surface better, and absorbs shocks even on uneven slopes, resulting in a stable run.
+While the regular model uses carbon line technology with carbon from the foot to the tip, the Black Edition incorporates it from the tail to the nose.
+Furthermore, the carbon at the foot extends not only to the inside but also to the outside.
+Carbon rods that previously ran along the sides have also been added to the front and back of the center of the board.
+This makes it even more torsionally strong, allowing the board to grip the snow surface better, and absorbing shocks on uneven slopes for a more stable ride.

-The bike comes in two sizes, with a center width of 96 and 106.
+The bike comes in two sizes: center width 96 and 106.

-With these, you can expect even greater off-road capability.
+Having these options should give you even greater off-road capability.

 RIPSTICK 96 BLACK EDITION